gouthamp174/Medicus/README.md

 ## Visit my website?
-This website is hosted on Heroku.
+This website is hosted on Heroku cloud platform.
 You can visit it by clicking on below link.
 Don't forget to register as a new user? ;)

 https://gp-medicus.herokuapp.com